Sgraffito: History

+In Catalonia, sgraffito was implemented in the early 20th century by the Noucentista neo-classical architects and became a recurrent technique in façade decoration.

-Another application of sgraffito involves a simplified painting technique.
-Initially, a single coat of paint is applied and allowed to dry on a canvas or sheet of paper.
-Subsequently, a different color is painted over the first layer.
-Using a palette knife, oil stick, or similar tool, the artist then scratches out a design, revealing the underlying color.
-Alternatively, oil pastels may be used for the initial layer, with black ink applied on top.
-In some cases, the initial layer of paint may be omitted, and the artist scrapes back the wet coat to expose the canvas underneath.
-However, this method is not applicable when using oil pastels.
-This technique is frequently employed in art classes to introduce novice art students to the sgraffito technique.
+Another use of sgraffito is seen in its simplified painting technique.
+One coat of paint is left to dry on a canvas or sheet of paper.
+Another coat of a different color is painted on top of the first layer.
+The artist then uses a palette knife or oil stick to scratch out a design, leaving behind an image in the color of the first coat of paint.
+This can also be achieved by using oil pastels for the first layer and black ink for the top layer.
+Sometimes a first coat of paint is not needed, and the wet coat scraped back reveals the canvas.
+This cannot be achieved by using the oil pastel method.
+This technique is often used in art classes to teach the sgraffito technique to novice art students.

-In the process of stained glass creation, finely ground pigments of black, brown, and yellow colors, mixed with either water or glycerin, are delicately applied to sheet glass.
-Once the pigment mixture has dried, the artist can meticulously remove portions of it, revealing the light from beneath in intricate patterns.
-This technique of sgraffito is subtractive in nature, enabling the artist to work imagery into the surface of the glass.
-To permanently fuse the pigment to the glass, multiple firings in a kiln may be necessary.
-This firing process allows the maker to achieve high definition, contrast, and subtle gradients, utilizing a variety of tools to manipulate the pigment and create the desired effects.

 Art Nouveau

 Examples of graphic work on facades saw a resurgence c.
 1890 through 1915, in the context of the rise of the Arts and Crafts Movement, the Vienna Secession, and particularly the Art Nouveau movement in Belgium and France.

 The English artist Heywood Sumner has been identified as this era's pioneer of the technique, for example his work at the 1892 St Mary's Church, Sunbury, Surrey.
 Sumner's work is sgraffito per se, scratched plaster, but the term has come to encompass a variety of techniques for producing exterior graphic decoration.
-The incorporation of floral motifs of intricate patterns that uses the contrast of the etching technique.

-Although the technique was popularized during the renaissance period, the modern craft movement adopted its usages and have incorporated the styles throughout the crafts movement such as art nouveau that emerged in the late 19th and early 20th century in ceramics, glass, and metals.